 The sunrise post Sim swap

 Says the cybersecurity expert “in-chief” who never takes privacy and security seriously Mental health prevails everything – sim swap drains your well-being because of ongoing extortion.
-Furthermore, if you are wealthy it is the right time to invest your minimal wealth on Efani that guarantees 100% SIM hack prevention – keep things simple and stress-free with Efani.
+Furthermore, if you are wealthy it is the right time to invest your minimal wealth in Efani that guarantees 100% SIM hack prevention – keep things simple and stress-free with Efani.

 Your law expectation should be adjusted with your risk profile

-The law enforcement investigators actionable plan to combat the sim hack incidence is less focused and more delayed.
+The law enforcement investigator’s actionable plan to combat the sim hack incidence is less focused and more delayed.
 It takes, on average, 2 to 3 months to process your sim hijack case before it is presented to the FBI Special Agent.
 The tripping investors do not move at bolt speed.

 Consistent thinking about the lost crypto wallet may tempt you to take emotionally stressed decisions, for instance, engaging with Sim Swappers (which is unhealthy or toxic by every means).
-Trust me, the investigators “pertinent” updates are useless with no guarantee that the Sim swapper will be arrested.
-There is no longer 100% money-back guarantee – even if the Sim swapper is caught.
+Trust me, the investigator’s “pertinent” updates are useless with no guarantee that the Sim swapper will be arrested.
+There is no longer a 100% money-back guarantee – even if the Sim swapper is caught.
 Quick Question – isn’t it wise to mitigate the risk of sim swapping by using Efani rather than letting the SIM swap incident happen?

-Caller has specific question(s)
+The caller has specific question(s)

 How to start your story

-I wanted to take a quick shot of sharing the unimagined mishap of sim swap on [Date], where my hard earned money is in danger.
-The accounts are interlinked and are just an email away, which the hacker has an access of.
+I wanted to take a quick shot of sharing the unimagined mishap of sim swap on [Date], where my hard-earned money is in danger.
+The accounts are interlinked and are just an email away, which the hacker has access to.
 The mobile also contains my KYC document which could be compromised.
 I have informed [those charged with governance] and the steps addressed have been through and through implemented.
 There is a possibility that the impersonating sim swapper will extort you – if this happens take the right action and never pay them.
-I find this unique incident embarrassing and aims to continue our relationship based on the transparency shown following the hard-learned lesson since this sim hack incident.”
+I find this unique incident embarrassing and aim to continue our relationship based on the transparency shown following the hard-learned lesson since this sim hack incident.”
 Remember that the data obtained by the attacker can potentially extort others, not only you.

 You have the power to embrace the right decisions and the ability to educate others from our mistakes.
-We have embedded fear within us, but we pay little attention to reduce the risk impact rather we start lowering the risk to 100%, which is next to impossible.
+We have embedded fear within us, but we pay little attention to reducing the risk impact rather we start lowering the risk to 100%, which is next to impossible.